 The best ways to avoid a traffic citation

-Avoiding getting pulled over by law enforcement and getting a traffic ticket is a very good motivator to follow the new Florida texting and driving law, however reasonable drivers understand the biggest motivator is avoiding a traffic accident and hospitalization.
-By doing the following three safety measure will help ensure a safer drive for everyone, including other drivers around you.
+Avoiding getting pulled over by law enforcement and getting a traffic ticket is a very good motivator to follow the new Florida texting and driving law, however, reasonable drivers understand the biggest motivator is avoiding a traffic accident and hospitalization.
+By doing the following three safety measures will help ensure a safer drive for everyone, including other drivers around you.

 - Finish your business before getting behind the wheel, send that last email, or text message, sign off of your social media accounts and turn on your safety driving app such as Drive-mode, which prevents texts and calls from coming to your phone while you are driving.

 - Put your cell phone away which will prevent you from reaching it or looking down at it while driving, even if you have the safety app installed and operating, you still may be tempted to reach for your phone, check the latest news, or tweet on Twitter, by placing your phone out of the way and out of reach will help prevent that.

 - Refrain from eating or drinking while on the road, like texting, eating, and drinking takes your hands off the wheel, your eyes off the road, and forces you to think of eating or drinking rather than driving.

 What does the Florida texting and driving ban mean for you?
 Know your rights!

 The texting and driving law only applies to the operator of a vehicle when the car is moving, if you are stopped at a light or stuck in a traffic jam then based on the language of the bill you are permitted to text, send emails dial numbers, etc. however this is not recommended and highly frowned upon.
 If a police officer observes you driving while texting or surfing the web, they can pull you over and issue a traffic citation, previously they were only able to issue you a citation for texting a driving if they had pulled you over for another driving offense, such as speeding or swerving.